wi11iamk/Juno/README.md

 # Juno

 **Juno** is a machine-learning-enabled system designed to optimise scheduling and planning for motor and physical rehabilitation timetables.
-The system ensures that patients grouped together for therapy have similar impairment and cognitive levels, improving rehabilitation outcomes.
-It also features an LLM-powered interface for physician interaction, allowing real-time scheduling queries and overrides.
+The system ensures that patients grouped together for therapy have similar impairment and cognitive levels which has shown to improve rehabilitation outcomes.
+It also features an LLM-powered interface for physicians, allowing real-time scheduling queries and overrides.

 ---